-After earning my PhD in English from University of Wisconsin in 2014, I spent two years as a postdoc at UCLA.
+While teaching in the Writing Center, I learned that conversation is one of the best ways to clarify thought, inspire substantive revision, and empower writers to improve their work.
+After earning my PhD in literary studies from the English department at the University of Wisconsin in 2014, I spent two years as a postdoc at UCLA.
 There I coordinated a Mellon Sawyer Seminar in which participants workshopped scholarly essays that were later published in The Routledge Companion to the Environmental Humanities (2017), an interdisciplinary anthology that I co-edited with Ursula K. Heise and Jon Christensen.

 During the process of discussing first drafts, commenting on revised drafts, and editing the anthology, I came to realize that the strategies I had developed to support students in the Writing Center not only transferred to such collaboration with faculty, but also met a need.
 I saw that I could empower excellent writers and scholars whose work I admire.
-I became an independent writing consultant in order to help such writers produce their best work and cultivate sustainable and rewarding writing habits while doing so.
+I became an academic writing coach in order to help such writers produce their best work and cultivate sustainable and rewarding writing habits while doing so.